Will Trump shut down the government to fight impeachment?

 Yet Democrats contend such a move would backfire on Trump because the public would see it as an attempt to help himself at a cost to the country.

-"If some Republicans want to shut down the government because the House is upholding our oath of office and holding President Trump accountable, they'll have to defend that to the American people," New York Rep. Nita Lowey, chairwoman of the House Appropriations Committee, said in a statement.
+"If some Republicans want to shut down the government because the House is upholding our oath of office and holding President Trump accountable, they'll have to defend that to the American people," Rep. Nita Lowey, D-N.Y., chairwoman of the House Appropriations Committee, said in a statement.

 On Capitol Hill, where the Senate is just taking up some of its versions of the annual appropriations bills — the dozen measures that fund the government — there is no realistic hope of the two chambers agreeing to all of them before the deadline.